 School administration and teaching staff place a high priority on providing adequate adult supervision on campus before, during, and after school.
-As students arrive on campus each morning, administration, campus security officers, and the school resource officer patrol the campus, entrance areas, and designated common areas.
-Administration, campus security officers, and the school resource officer monitor lunch time activity in the cafeteria and common student activity areas.
-At the end of the day when students are dismissed, administration, campus security officers, and the school resource officer monitor student behavior and ensure students either leave campus or travel to after-school activities in a safe and orderly manner.
+As students arrive on campus each morning, administration and campus supervisors patrol the campus, entrance areas, and designated common areas.
+Campus supervisors monitor lunch time activity in the cafeteria and common student activity areas.
+At the end of the day when students are dismissed, administration and campus supervisors monitor student behavior and ensure students either leave campus or travel to after-school activities in a safe and orderly manner.

-Adolfo Camarillo High School is a closed campus.
+Rancho Campana High School is a closed campus.
 During school hours, all visitors must sign in at the school's office and wear identification badges while on school grounds.